Welcome to Jaredia

 Maybe one day we'll try it--dare to be silly.
 And stumble into civilization.

 I may soon take a short vacation from my game of tilt-the-axis.
-Instead, I plan to build our familiar world, with its axis un-tilted--but our world as it'll be if carbon dioxide stays high for a million years or so.
+Instead, I plan to build our familiar world, with its axis un-tilted--but our world as it'll be if carbon dioxide stays high for a thousand years or so.
 Our current geography, but with CO2 at, say, 700 parts per million--enough to thaw Greenland and Antarctica completely.
 Once the world stabilizes, if it ever does, what'll it look like, that flooded greenhouse Earth we're so busily creating?

 Drop by to check out Dubia, this doubtful world.
 No, I lied.
 It's really named in honor of the world's foremost advocate and producer of greenhouse gases--both via his oil/car policies and his hot-air speeches.
 George W. Bush.

 Coming soon.
 And, I'm afraid, coming for real.